-Elements are the lowest level in the structure of the data model, and are contained within the member hierarchies.
-The Elements Tree exposes the member elements within a given member hierarchy.
-Users can browse the individual elements within a specified hierarchy, and then add the required elements to the query - either through manual selection or with functions exposed in the interface or written through logic.
+The Elements Tree exposes the member elements within a selected attribute or hierarchy.
+Users can browse the individual elements and then add the required elements to the query - either through manual selection or with functions exposed in the interface or written through logic.
 Elements are also used to create quick formulas, lists, or parameters based on the given selections made in the elements tree.

 From the Dimensions Panel